-First we meet so that I can hear the student play and to get to know each other (me, student, parent(s)).
-We discuss whatever will be needed - instruments, music, particular goals, schedule, etc. At the first lesson I choose appropriate scales and exercises, and together we choose two new pieces to start with.
+First we meet so that parents can ask questions, I can hear the student play, and to get to know each other (me, student, parent(s)).
+We discuss whatever will be needed - instruments, music, particular goals, schedule, etc.

 I have been a violinist since the age of three, and my life and formal education have revolved around playing and teaching music.
-I have two music degrees, and I am a parent of three musical children aged 5 to 18.
+I have two music degrees, and I am a parent of three musical children.

-I grew up with a piano teacher dad, and always thought I'd be a violin teacher.
-I had wonderful teachers and mentors myself who were highly respected in the violin world, They modeled enthusiasm, technical skills, and practical tips to make practicing as useful and efficient as possible.
+I had wonderful mentors myself who were highly respected in the violin world.
+They modeled enthusiasm, technical skills, and practical tips to make practicing as useful and efficient as possible.
 I do the same for my students.

 Every type of student - all ages, from tiny toddlers (including my own), elementary, middle and high schoolers, college students wanting to become teachers themselves, retired folks wanting to learn something new.
-I've taught students who were autistic, had Downs syndrome, various physical challenges, and some who have become professional musicians themselves.
+I've taught many students with various physical challenges, and some of my students have now become professional musicians themselves.

-The farewell concert given by my students at my last school was very emotional, and I received a standing ovation from parents, students, and teaching colleagues that I'll never forget.
+The farewell concert given by my students at my last school in London was very emotional, and I received a standing ovation from parents, students, and teaching colleagues that I'll never forget.

 Most of us are very good at what we do in order to have become professional musicians and teachers, it's an intensely competitive field.
 Choose someone who you can imagine spending time with every week, who makes you feel good - not bad - about your work each week.